-[RV] The color scale distribution algorithms can also be set from the Preferences plugin, under the heading "Color Distribution".
+[RV] You can enter "dist" mode by clicking the distribution icon (looks like a square root symbol) in the Toolbar plugin.
+The color scale distribution algorithms can also be set from the Preferences plugin, under the heading "Color Distribution", or from the drop-down control in the Info plugin, just above the cut levels boxes.